pnp/powerplatform-snippets/copilot-studio/weather-snippet-ac/README.md

-# Weather Snippet
+# Weather Snippet (Adaptive Card)

 This is a snippet that demonstrates how to use the MSN Weather - Get current weather action in a plugin action.
+It uses an adaptive card as an output.

 ![A view of examples of the get current weather action where the user asks for the weather in Ottawa, Miami and La Palma](./assets/plugin-action-examples.png)